 Section 1: Pick what work tasks that are occurring that day that you would like to focus on for the talk and why they should be a focus point.

 Section 2: Just like above, mention the hazards and issues relating to these work tasks.
 It could be multiple hazards or one specific hazard (i.e. pinch points) and how they apply to the different tasks.
 Use injury stats, past incidents, similar incidents, stories, etc.

 Section 3: Provide mitigation actions and best practices for eliminating or mitigating the mentioned hazards for the work tasks being completed that day.
 Ask for examples of safeguards, best practices, lessons learned, procedures, etc. from the audience.

 There is no one size fits all toolbox talk for all companies or the individuals having to present these safety messages.
-Either one of these toolbox templates could be perfect for you or you may find something else suits you better.
-Using a template however will allow you to get your thoughts in line as well as keep a uniform message between each toolbox talk.
+Either one of these toolbox templates could be perfect for you or you may find something else that suits you better.
+Using a template, however, will allow you to get your thoughts in line as well as keep a uniform message between each toolbox talk.